ncri/ajaxify_rails/README.md

 Sometimes you need to redirect on the root url.

 For example you might have a localized application with the locale inside the url.
-When a user navigates to your_domain.com he/she gets redirected to e.g. your_domain.com/en/.
+When a user navigates to `your_domain.com` he/she gets redirected to e.g. `your_domain.com/en/`.
 This works fine in browsers supporting the html 5 history api.
-However, for browsers without the history api like Internet Explorer before version 10, Ajaxify Rails needs hints about your url structure to not get confused (it creates endless redirects otherwise!).
+However, for browsers without the history api like Internet Explorer before version 10, Ajaxify needs hints about your url structure to not get confused (it creates endless redirects otherwise!).
 You need to explicitly supply some regex.

-Example: if your app's root url potentially redirects to your_domain.com/en/ and your_domain.com/de/ you need to hint Ajaxyfiy like this:
+Example: if your app's root url potentially redirects to `your_domain.com/en/` and `your_domain.com/de/` you need to hint Ajaxyfiy like this:

     Ajaxify.base_path_regexp = /^(\/en|\/de)/i